Disability, NDIS Windmill Program

 - Step 1: Getting to know you– We start by listening to you to understand your child’s strengths and challenges

 - Step 2: Planning– Our Service Planner will guide you step-by-step to create a tailored support plan, with specific goals, for your child

-- Step 3: Service delivery– We’ll introduce you to your focused support team, which may include a special educator, social worker, psychologist, occupational therapist and/or speech pathologist.
+- Step 3: Service delivery– We’ll introduce you to your therapy team, which may include a psychologist, occupational therapist,speech pathologist, developmental educator and/or social worker..

 - Step 4: Review– We recognise your childs’ goals will most likely change over time so at the end of the program we review how your child is progressing against their goals, and discuss future goals and support requirements.